AdobeDocs/release-notes.en/current.md

 New tutorials published for applications in [!DNL Adobe Creative Cloud for enterprise].

-+++Recent tutorials
++++Latest tutorials

 <!-- | Published | Application | Name | Type | Description |
 | -----------| ---------- | ---------- | ---------- |---------- |
 | February 2025 | Applications | [Effortless brand consistency with templates](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/expressoverview/expresshowto/use-templates) | New video | Learn how to create on-brand content quickly and efficiently across your entire organization.
 This tutorial walks through how to create fresh new on-brand content that can immediately be shared and localized.|
 | February 2025 | Applications | [Maximize efficiency: Create reusable templates](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/expressoverview/expresshowto/create-templates) | New video | Learn how to bring brand consistency, efficiency, professionalism, and cost savings to your organization with Adobe Express templates. | -->

-See [Creative Cloud for enterprise tutorials](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/overview) for the latest tutorials.
+See [Creative Cloud for enterprise tutorials](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/overview) to find the latest tutorials.

 +++